Take Care of My Building

 Dean Johnson joined the TTU faculty in 1936, and became dean in 1942.
 He stepped down from the deanship in 1975, retiring from the faculty in 1978.

 His credentials included a bachelor's degree from Bowling Green College of Commerce (now Western Kentucky University), a master's degree from Northwestern University and a law degree from Samford University.
 But his value to Tennessee Tech and the community could not be measured only in terms of academic credentials.

 Johnson is credited with upgrading TTU's business curricula, laying the foundation for the master's of business administration program, teaching with dedication and expertise, and building relationships among the university and the business, industrial and civic sectors of the community.

 Dean Louis passed away in July of 2003.
 The last thing he said to our former dean and development officer was “Take Care of My Building.”
 They kept that promise and embarked upon a lofty goal of renovating all the classrooms and common areas in Johnson Hall.

-Over the last tent years with the generous support of alumni and friends, sixteen rooms have been renovated.
-They include: the Christine Burks Classroom, Tommy Lynn Suite, Tom Orton Conference Room, Kraft CPAs Accounting Classroom, Charlie Hawkins Classroom, James McLamore Conference Room, Tom Neal MBA Lounge, Emily Bedford Administrative Suite, Virginia Plummer Room, the Don Ervin Auditorium, the Heidtke Trading Room, the Louis and Virginia Johnson Classroom, the Jimmy and Shirley Mackie MBA Classroom, the Bruce and Virginia Throckmorton Classroom, the Michael Burry Classroom, and the Bob and Gloria Bell Classroom.
+Over the last twelve years with the generous support of alumni and friends, sixteen rooms have been renovated.
+They include: the Christine Burks Classroom, Tommy Lynn Suite, Tom Orton Conference Room, Kraft CPAs Accounting Classroom, Charlie Hawkins Classroom, James McLamore Conference Room, Tom Neal MBA Lounge, Emily Bedford Administrative Suite, Virginia Plummer Room, the Don Ervin Auditorium, the Heidtke Trading Room, the Louis and Virginia Johnson Classroom, the Jimmy and Shirley Mackie MBA Classroom, the Bruce and Virginia Throckmorton Classroom, the Michael Burry Classroom, the Bob and Gloria Bell Classroom, and Gary Pickett Classroom.